-The following presents our preliminary unaudited estimates of our revenues and cash and cash equivalents as of and for the nine months ended September 30, 2020 and our actual unaudited revenues for the nine months ended September 30, 2019.
-Our financial statements as of, and for the nine months ended, September 30, 2020 are not yet available and are subject to completion of our financial closing procedures.
-The following information reflects our preliminary estimates based on currently available information and is subject to change.
-We have provided ranges, rather than specific amounts, for the preliminary results described below primarily because we are still in the process of finalizing our financial results as of, and for the nine months ended, September 30, 2020 and, as a result, our final reported results may vary materially from the preliminary estimates.
+The following presents our preliminary unaudited estimates of our revenues, operating expenses and net loss for the three months and nine months ended September 30, 2020, our actual unaudited revenues, operating expenses and net loss for the three months and nine months ended September 30, 2019, and our unaudited estimate for cash and cash equivalents as of September 30, 2020.
+Our financial statements as of, and for the three months and nine months ended, September 30, 2020 are not yet available and are subject to completion of our financial closing procedures.
+The following information reflects our preliminary estimates based on currently available information and is subject to change as we complete our quarter end procedures.
+We have provided ranges, rather than specific amounts, for revenues, operating expenses and net loss for the periods described below primarily because we are still in the process of finalizing our financial results as of, and for the three months and nine months ended, September 30, 2020.
+Our final actual reported results may vary from these preliminary estimates and may not be indicative of our final reported financial results for these periods or for the remainder of 2020.